tdlong/XQTL2-exploration/CURRENT_STATUS.md

 ## 📁 **DIRECTORY STRUCTURE & PATH RULES**

+### **🌐 Cluster Environment & Relative Paths**
+- **ALL DATA AND ANALYSIS HAPPENS ON THE CLUSTER** - never run data analysis commands locally
+- All input/output files live on the compute cluster.
+- Always use relative paths from the project/process working directory in commands and scripts.
+- Do not use absolute local filesystem paths in documentation or usage examples.

+### **🚨 CRITICAL WORKFLOW RULE: CLUSTER-ONLY ANALYSIS**
+- **NEVER run data analysis commands locally** (Rscript, file operations on data, etc.)
+- **ALWAYS follow this workflow**:
+  1. Create/edit scripts locally
+  2. `git add`, `git commit`, `git push`
+  3. User pulls on cluster and runs analysis
+  4. User reports results back
+- **Local commands are ONLY for**: git operations, file creation/editing, directory listing
+- **Cluster commands are for**: all data analysis, R scripts, file processing
+- **This rule prevents**: attempting to access cluster data from local environment

 ### **🔧 Production Scripts Location**
 - **All production scripts**: `scripts/production/`
 - **All shell scripts must reference**: `scripts/production/` (not `scripts/`)